Kokopelli Pomegranate Green Tea - from Trailhead Tea, Sedona, Arizona

 Package size is 3 ounces of full leaf tea, which yields approximately 37-38 first cups.
 Tin size is 4 ounces which yields about 43-44 first cups.
 Bulk one pound is available for about 200 cups.
 Tasting sample is 1 ounce for about 10-12 cups.

-BREWING: One full teaspoon for every 8 oz of boiling 175-180°F fresh water.
+BREWING: One full teaspoon for every 8 oz of 175-180°F fresh water.
 Steep for 2-3 minutes or longer to desired taste.